barnjamin/rareaf/README.md

       - Add more fields for metadata
       - Write file bytes into json metadata file?

+   Browse:
       - Add filters on browse page for tags/price

 ```